 They don't come close to each other or interact voluntarily like seniors or more experienced colleagues do among themselves.
 An accidental touch and trespassing is regretted and asked felt sorry for.
 Also, the new joiners form their own group despite of unfamiliarity among themselves.

-Some days pass and regular work-related interactions start taking place between you and new joiners.
+A few days pass and regular work-related interactions start taking place between you and new joiners.
 Apart from work, everybody starts talking, sharing and complementing with each others irrespective of tenure in the company.
 It gives opportunity of judging, profiling and knowing each other consciously or unconsciously.

 Although it's not precise, we naturally tend to figure out mutual strengths, weaknesses, likes and dislikes.
 Also, it's not at all necessary and obligatory that every junior member of a team become close companion of every other senior.
 Some subconscious needs, reservations, biases, orientations and/or complexes motivate us to form a bond with more like minded persons.